LiveRamp/reslang/docs/reference.md

 Every resource or subresource that can be retrieved by a GET needs to define an id field.
 This is the primary identifier for that resource, and it can be of any type.

-You do not require id if you do not have a PUT, PATCH or DELETE operation.
+You do not require id if you do not have a GET, PUT, PATCH or DELETE operation, or if the resource is a singleton.

 ### Error Codes and Responses